amabdelmongy/api-template/README.md

 The product requirements for this initial phase are the following:
 1. A merchant should be able to save a card through the payment gateway and receive either a successful or unsuccessful response
-2. A merchant should be able to retrieve the details of a previously made payment
+2. A merchant should be able to retrieve the details of a previously made payment.

-## Deliverables
-1. Build an API that allows a merchant to
-  • Process a payment through your payment gateway.
-  • Retrieve details of a previously made payment.

 ##  Description